Mansions/website-docs/en/linux.md

 ---
-title: "How to connect to Ripple (Linux)"
+title: "How to connect to Mansion (Linux)"
 old_id: 14
 ---
-This guide is only for connecting osu! to ripple, and not setting the game itself up.
+This guide is only for connecting osu! to Mansion, and not setting the game itself up.
 You can follow [this guide](https://gist.github.com/Francesco149/a2f796683a4e5195458f4bb171d88eb0) to set the client up.

 ### Modifying the hosts file
 For this, you will need to modify your *hosts* file.
 To do so, run `nano /etc/hosts` as root/with sudo.